0xGreatApe/Yamato/README.md

 # Yamato:

 Yamato refers to the ancient historical period and clan in Japan, often associated with the early imperial rule and the foundation of the Japanese state.
-This name draws inspiration from Asian history and carries a sense of tradition and cultural significance

 # File Structure

-We require 2 **Contracts**:
+Smart Contracts:

 - ERC20 Contract - `Yamato.sol` ( I’ve given my project the name `Yamato` )
 - TokenizedBallot Contract - `YamatoBallot.sol`

-We require 1 test scripts:
+Test Scripts

 - `YamatoBallotTest.ts`

-We require several scripts:
+Scripts:

 - `YamatoDeploy.ts` - this script will deploy both contracts, it will also allow the deployer to mint some tokens for themselves to get started.
 - `CastingVotes.ts` - this script will allow the caller to cast votes using the `YamatoBallot`